ArcLiz/pp2-quiz/README.md

 #### 404 Page
 ![404 Page View](docs/404-page.png)
-* Custom 404 Page to provide users with a convenient way of getting back to the quiz, should they somehow have ended up on a broken site url.
+* Custom 404 Page to provide users with a convenient way of getting back to the quiz, should they end up on a broken site url.
 This to further improve site navigation

 ## Future Enhancements
 * Page for High Scores